The 7 Best Single Serve Coffee Makers of 2020

 The initial investment in a single cup coffee maker is typically somewhere between a standard drip maker and a mid-range espresso machine.
 Most are on the lower end of that spectrum, however, and their price can easily be recouped if you’re making more coffee at home instead of at the coffee shop.

 How quickly that happens will depend, in part, on the ongoing cost.
-For some single cup brewers, you will be limited to proprietary coffee pods that are often more expensive.
+For some single cup coffee makers, you will be limited to proprietary coffee pods that are often more expensive.
 Across the spectrum, pods can be anywhere from around thirty cents (when bought in bulk on sale) to over a dollar.

 Another option for many machines is the ability to use your own ground coffee.
 While the permanent filters they provide are not quite as convenient as capsules, they do offer endless variety.
 And they allow you to control how fresh your coffee is.